muwa37/1st-react-app/README.md

-my 1st educational app created with react
+sample app created with react